-Our Board considers its size each year when it considers the number of directors to recommend to the shareholders for election at the annual meeting of shareholders, taking into account the number required to carry out our Board's duties effectively and to maintain a diversity of views and experience while also taking into account the requirements and rights provided to First Reserve in respect of board representation as set forth in the Investment Agreement (as defined below).
-See "Voting Matters - Voting Shares and Principal Holders" and "Interest of Informed Persons in Material Transactions".
+Our Board considers its size each year when it considers the number of directors to recommend to the shareholders for election at the annual meeting of shareholders, taking into account the number required to carry out our Board's duties effectively and to maintain a diversity of views and experience while also taking into account the requirements and rights provided to First Reserve in respect of board representation as set forth in the Investor Rights Agreement.
+See "Voting Matters - Voting Shares and Principal Holders" and "Matters to be Acted Upon at Meeting - Election of Directors - Biographies of Directors".

 Our corporate governance and compensation committee acts as the nominating committee of our Board and reviews the size and composition of our Board and nominating functions are then performed by the Board as a whole.
-However, this policy is reviewed annually.
 Our corporate governance and compensation committee, which is responsible for nominating directors, is comprised of a majority of independent directors.